Repair report: Saildrive SD40/ SD50 clutch upgrade kit

 Center: The clutch is now firmly clamped in the vise using aluminum jaws or the spline tool from the SD50 service kit.

 Right: On the way, without a vice, the clutch nut is loosened on a firm surface with the spline tool and a large wrench.

 TIP: I hate chiseling on the clutch. (hard hits on the axle, metal chips, etc.)

 However, if you use the nut from the SD50 service kit, it is secured well with 2 x M4 grub screws and some screw tightener on the thread of the grub screws and the nut.
 (The nut, thread on the clutch axle and the threaded pin must be well degreased (brake cleaner) so that the screw tightener works properly)

-For the next maintenance, simply heat the nut to over 80°C with a hot air gun (it hurts a bit when touched), unscrew the threaded pins and unscrew the nut clockwise.
+During the next maintenance, simply heat the nut to over 80°C with a hot air gun (it hurts a bit when touched), which loosens the screw tightener.
+Then unscrew the threaded pins and unscrew the nut clockwise.
 The nut can then be reused.

 Further disassemble the clutch: